 - 1 tablespoon olive oil

-- 1 medium sweet potato, peeled and cut into 1/2" thick pieces
+- 1 pound sweet potatoes peeled and cut into 1/2" pieces

 - 1 (13.5 ounce) can full fat coconut milk

 - 1 red bell pepper cut into thin strips